TomMalkin/AutoDocument/docs/index.md

 | Jane Doe   | 35  |
 | Alice Bob  | 28  |

 Now we can add the Microsoft Word Outcome again.
 Click "Add Microsoft Word".
-Choose "Uploaded during Workflow" with a Unique Name of "Template", and Output File of "Downloaded after Workflow" with an Output Name of "{{ '{{name}}' }}.docx"
+Choose "Uploaded during Workflow" with a Unique Name of "Template", and Output File of "Downloaded after Workflow" with an Output Name of "{{name}}.docx"

 When we run the Workflow now, we will download an output.zip file with 3 Word documents - one for each record.